SF Bay Area Indymedia indymedia

 Benjamin Potts and Giles Lane, two Sea Shepherd activists detained after trying to deliver a message to the Whaling ship Captain.

-Sea Shepherd Video: activists tied up
+§Sea Shepherd Video: activists tied up

-Copy the following to embed the movie into another web page:
+Copy the code below to embed this movie into a web page:

 Sea Shepherd activists boarding the Yashin Maru No 2 to deliver a letter to the Captain, and being detained and tied up on deck.